International Students Introduction

 Further information regarding living and studying in New Zealand can be found on the following NZQA pages:

-International Students are provided with additional English tuition as part of our normal academic programme.
 International Students become an integral part of our school community, participating in full academic, sporting and cultural programmes.

 We operate excellent support systems for all our students.
 We have an extensive pastoral care system based around our homeroom teachers, deans and counsellor.